zizhongyan/StataImproved/README.md

 ### Data Browser
 Select any variable(s), press `F2` to see the data browser.

-#Configurations
+#Installations

-###Step 1, Installation
+###Step 1, Download and unpack it
-Two ways:

-#### Install via package control.
-This method is safer and quicker.
-If you do not have the package control system in your ST3, you will need to install it in advance.
-To install it, please go to [this webpage](https://packagecontrol.io/installation).

-1, In the ST3, press `super+shift+p` to have the package control box, type `package control: install package`, press enter.

-2, Then type `Stata Improved Editor` you will find it from a dropdown list, and choose it to install.

-#### Or manually
-Download these files from here, and unpack it into the folder: `~/Library/Application Support/Sublime Text 3/Packages`.
-How to access this folder?
-In the finder, press `super+shift+g`, type the folder path in the box, and press `enter`.
+Click the Preferences-> Browse Packages-> Then you will reach the folder `~/Library/Application Support/Sublime Text 3/Packages`.
+Download these files from here, and unpack it into this folder.

 ###Step 2, To ensure that the do-files are opened in the Stata by default and hence are executed  directly, we need to make the following two changes.